markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 We'll learn more about creating back end (often called "server-side") applications in future modules.
 For now, rest assured that what you learn in this module will be foundational for the remainder of the course.

-@TODO Add Deep Dive LB with link to learning about front end vs back end
+> **Asset Needed:** Add Deep Dive LB with link to learning about front end vs back end

 ## The Other MVP